Pesh2003/TeamProjectOfEntities4/README.md

 # TeamProjectOfEntities4
-This is the work project for database of our team - Entities 4
+This is the work project for database of our team - Database Entities